Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 In compliance with both the EU and UK’s GDPR, CleverTap commits to resolving applicable inquiries and requests related to these rights.
 Residents of the EU and UK can send us an email to email@example.com.

-In compliance with the EU-U.S. Privacy Shield Principles, CleverTap commits to resolving complaints about your privacy and our collection or use of your personal information.
-Residents of the EU and Switzerland with inquiries or complaints can send us an email at [email protected].
+In compliance with the EU-US Data Privacy Framework Principles, CleverTap commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to the DPF Principles.
+European Union, UK, Gibraltarian, and Swiss individuals with DPF inquiries or complaints should first contact CleverTap at firstname.lastname@example.org.

-CleverTap has further committed to refer unresolved Privacy Shield complaints to BBB EU Privacy Shield, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://bbbprograms.org/programs/all-programs/bbb-eu-privacy-shield-consumers/ProcessForConsumers for more information or to file a complaint.
-The services of BBB EU Privacy Shield are provided at no cost to you.
+CleverTap has further committed to refer unresolved privacy complaints under the DPF Principles to an independent dispute resolution mechanism, Data Privacy Framework Services, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information and to file a complaint.
+This service is provided free of charge to you.

 This Policy may be amended from time to time, consistent with the Principles and applicable data protection and privacy laws.
 If we make any material changes we will notify visitors by means of a notice on our website prior to the change becoming effective.
 We encourage visitors to periodically review this page for the latest information on our privacy practices.